mgblackwater/stevekinney.net/content/courses/testing/testing-on-precommit-with-husky.md

+---
+title: Testing On Precommit With Husky
+description: Set up Husky to run tests before committing code to Git.
+modified: 2024-09-28T11:31:14-06:00
+---

-# Testing on Precommit with Husky
+## Testing on Precommit with Husky

 Alright, friend, let's talk about something that we all wish we could wave a magic wand for: keeping bad code out of `main`.
 You know what I'm talking about.
 Code that _works on my machine_ but crashes the staging server faster than you can say "merge conflict."